 Who is Omar Amanat?
 Omar is an entrepreneur and the CEO of Peak Group Holdings, an investment firm specialising in real estate, technology, and entertainment.
 Omar has been named one of Wall Street’s “Top Ten Most Influential Technologists”.
 He has been featured and mentioned in numerous media including the New York Times, the Wall Street Journal, Fortune magazine and Oprah.com.

-After graduating from The Wharton School at UPenn in 1995, Omar started his career in finance and technology.
+After attending the University of Pennsylvania, Omar started his career in finance and technology.
 His first big win came in 1996 when he co-designed the CyberTrader trading platform which later sold to Charles Schwab in 2000 for $488 million.